Updated February 2024

 7 If one is ill and requires non-kosher medication, see “A Kashrus Guide to Medications, Vitamins, and Nutritional Supplements“.

 8 The Ashkenazic custom is also not to consume kitniyos (legume products, including corn) on Pesach.
 However, one may own and derive benefit from these items.
 Therefore, makeup containing corn starch and other kitniyos derivatives may be used on Pesach.

 9 Wheat alcohol is chometz.
 One may derive benefit from alcohol derived from corn and petroleum.

 10 Examples of chometz ingredients include wheat protein, wheat germ, avena, beta glucan, oat extracts, and triticum vulgare.
 To assist those individuals who wish to be strict, STAR-K, in conjunction with Kollel Los Angeles, annually publishes an informational guide to Passover Medicines and Cosmetics, prepared by Rav Gershon Bess.
-For a full discussion see section IV – Pesach Medication & Cosmetics: The Halochos & Lists article.
+For a full discussion see Pesach Medication & Cosmetics: The Halachos & Lists article.

-11 Powdered products (e.g. powdered blush and foundation) and pencil containing chometz may be used even by those who are generally mehader since they are not ra’uy l’achila and there is no sicha k’shtiya when using these products.
+11 Powdered products (e.g., powdered blush and foundation) and pencils containing chometz may be used even by those who are generally mehader since they are not ra’uy l’achila and there is no sicha k’shtiya when using these products.

 12 Unless otherwise indicated, wherever Shabbos is referred to, Yom Tov is included, as the halachos regarding cosmetics are identical.
 On Chol Hamoed, all of the activities regarding makeup that are addressed are permissible l’tzorech hamoed (for Chol Hamoed or Yom Tov).